afxalz/apptainer_playground/README.md

 #### images

 * Contains the images and sandboxes created by the `run_container.sh`.
+* Users should store their custom images in this directory to make it visible to the `run_container.sh` script.
 * The contents of this directory are .gitignored

 #### install